mpaktiti/blog/content/blog/handling-postgres-exceptions-with-clojure/index.md

 Using these methods I would have to parse the error message text, which is not exactly a bullet-proof implementation.

 I needed a way to get the error code.
-In this specific case I wanted to get the [Postrges error codes](https://www.postgresql.org/docs/12/errcodes-appendix.html).
+In this specific case I wanted to get the [Postgres error codes](https://www.postgresql.org/docs/12/errcodes-appendix.html).

 ### How to get the error code